youngflyasd/SHP-GNN/README.md

-## Simplifying Graph Convolutional Networks
+## Simple Hierarchical PageRank Graph Convolutional Networks

 ### Overview
-This repo contains an example implementation of the simple hierarchical PageRank GNN (SHP-GNN) model.
+This repo contains an example implementation of the simple hierarchical PageRank graph convolutional network (SHP-GNN) model.

 This code is based on SGC.
 SGC removes the nonlinearities and collapes the weight matrices in Graph Convolutional Networks (GCNs) and is essentially a linear model.
 However, it also cannot beat GCNs in most benchmarks.
 SHP-GNN is a new baseline method based on PageRank.